-IMPORTANT: All the systems described here will be analysed in a detailed technical feasibility survey later this year.
+IMPORTANT: All the systems described here will be analysed in a detailed technical feasibility survey funded by the Rural Community Energy Fund.

 A micro-grid is just what you'd think it is: a tiny electricity network that connects everything on site that uses electricity with everything on site that generates electricity.

 Usually a new house would be connected to the National Grid with an electricity meter and the householder would choose which supplier they wanted to buy their electricity from.
 On our site we intend to build a micro-grid, which means that instead of all the houses being connected to the National Grid, there will only be one site-wide connection.
 Within the site the electricity flows will all be managed by the micro-grid to ensure tenants always have a low-cost supply of clean electricity.